Spin-flip hot spots in ultrathin films of monovalent metals: Enhancement and anisotropy of the Elliott-Yafet parameter: Theory

-where $dS_{\mathbf{k}}$ is the Fermi-surface element, $v_{\mathbf{k}}$ is the Fermi velocity, $n(\EF)$ is the density of states at the Fermi level \EF\ and $V_{\rm BZ}$ is the Brillouin zone volume.
-As the value of $b^2$ depends on the choice of \sqa\ along which $\vc{S}(\vc{k})$ is maximized, we define the anisotropy of the Elliott-Yafet parameter as\cite{Zimmermann12}
+where $d\Omega_{\mathbf{k}}$ is the Fermi-surface element, $v_{\mathbf{k}}$ is the modulus of the Fermi velocity, $n(\EF)$ is the density of states at the Fermi level \EF, and $V_{\rm BZ}$ is the Brillouin-zone volume (or area in two dimensions).

 The spin-mixing parameter $b_{\vc{k}}^2$ is the main quantity of interest in the analysis of many spin-flip related phenomena, as it reflects the deviation of a Bloch state from being a spin eigenstate.
-When $b_{\vc{k}}^2$ happens to be large (close to $\frac{1}{2}$), then the particular state has an almost completely mixed spin character.\cite{fabian98,fabian99,fabian_jap99} Concerning spin relaxation, an electron scattered into this state practically loses its spin character---for example, according to Elliott's approximation\cite{elliott54} the spin-relaxation time $T_1$ is inversely proportional to the Elliott-Yafet parameter $b^2$.
-Concerning the spin-Hall effect, such a state with large $b_{\vc{k}}^2$ exhibits a strong contribution to the conductivity tensor due to the high value of the Berry curvature associated with it.\cite{spinhall,gradhand11} The $\vc{k}$-points where $b_{\vc{k}}^2$ becomes large are the spin-flip hot spots that we are examining in the present work.
-The fact that these occur at degeneracy or near-degeneracy points, in particular at the back-folding of the energy bands at the Brillouin zone edge, follows from a consideration of the transitions from a band at energy $E_{\vc{k}}$ to a band at $E_{\vc{k}}+\Delta_{\vc{k}}$ for small inter-band separation $\Delta_{\vc{k}}$ under the action of the spin-orbit Hamiltonian.\cite{fabian98,fabian99,fabian_jap99} From these arguments it also follows that monovalent metals should not show spin-flip hot spots, since their almost spherical Fermi surface either does not cross the Brillouin zone boundary (as in all alkali metals except Cs) or, if it crosses the boundary (as in the noble metals, forming a neck around the $L$-point), then it does so in a way that there occur no hot spots.\cite{fabian_jap99}
+When $b_{\vc{k}}^2$ happens to be large (close to $\frac{1}{2}$), then the particular state has an almost completely mixed spin character.\cite{fabian98,fabian99,fabian_jap99} Concerning spin relaxation, an electron scattered into this state practically loses its spin character---for example, according to Elliott's approximation,\cite{elliott54} the spin relaxation time $T_1$ is inversely proportional to the Elliott-Yafet parameter $b^2$.
+Concerning the spin-Hall effect, such a state with large $b_{\vc{k}}^2$ is associated with a high value of the Berry curvature\cite{spinhall,gradhand11} and exhibits thus a strong contribution to the conductivity tensor.
+The mixing $b_{\vc{k}}^2$ becomes large at, and close to, special points in the BZ, the spin-flip hot spots, that we are examining in the present work.